-The HMSTrust Biobank is intended as a storage resource and repository for all research groups, clinical trials organisations and those requiring contract storage of their biological samples.
+The SVI Biobank is a storage resource and repository for research groups, clinical trials organisations and others requiring contract storage of biological samples.

 Who we are: